Retired couple kicked off Air Canada flight with 25 others ‘for no reason’

 ‘It was utterly bizarre because there was no noise or aggravation on the flight,’ says ejected passenger

-A retired British couple was kicked off an Air Canada flight on Tuesday evening, along with around 20 others - with no explanation given as to what they had done wrong.
+A retired British couple was kicked off an Air Canada flight on Tuesday evening, along with 23 others - with no explanation given as to what they had done wrong.

 Richard and Patricia Brailey, aged 71 and 66 respectively, had boarded flight AC866 to London Heathrow at Montreal’s international airport with no problems.